phuijse/dvc-tutorial/README.md

 For example:

-    `dvc exp show`
+    dvc exp show

 Presents a table with the results commited to `main` and the current head (`workspace`).
 The table includes the metrics, parameters and artifact versions.

 You can run an experiment with:

     dvc exp run --set-param train.criterion='entropy'

 In this case we modified the DT hyperparameter `criterion` at run time.
-If you do `dvc exp show` again you will say the experiment under `main`
+If you do `dvc exp show` again you will say the experiment under `main`.

 We can set a queue of experiments using the `--queue` flag, for example